ProShares UltraPro Short S&P 500 (NYSEARCA:SPXU) Shares Gap Up to $15.49

-Institutional investors have recently made changes to their positions in the company.
-HM Capital Management LLC purchased a new position in ProShares UltraPro Short S&P 500 in the 3rd quarter valued at $22,159,000.
-Pinz Capital Management LP boosted its position in shares of ProShares UltraPro Short S&P 500 by 7.8% during the 2nd quarter.
-Pinz Capital Management LP now owns 223,700 shares of the exchange traded fund’s stock worth $4,074,000 after purchasing an additional 16,100 shares in the last quarter.
-Flow Traders U.S. LLC purchased a new stake in shares of ProShares UltraPro Short S&P 500 during the 3rd quarter worth $3,607,000.
-Cadent Capital Advisors LLC purchased a new stake in shares of ProShares UltraPro Short S&P 500 during the 3rd quarter worth $1,593,000.
-Finally, XR Securities LLC purchased a new stake in shares of ProShares UltraPro Short S&P 500 during the 4th quarter worth $668,000.
+A number of hedge funds have recently made changes to their positions in SPXU.
+Carolinas Wealth Consulting LLC acquired a new position in ProShares UltraPro Short S&P 500 in the 2nd quarter valued at about $40,000.
+Jackson Hole Capital Partners LLC acquired a new position in ProShares UltraPro Short S&P 500 in the 3rd quarter valued at about $123,000.
+UBS Group AG raised its stake in ProShares UltraPro Short S&P 500 by 85,122.2% in the 3rd quarter.
+UBS Group AG now owns 7,670 shares of the exchange traded fund’s stock valued at $134,000 after purchasing an additional 7,661 shares during the last quarter.
+JPMorgan Chase & Co. raised its stake in ProShares UltraPro Short S&P 500 by 427.1% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 7,786 shares of the exchange traded fund’s stock valued at $142,000 after purchasing an additional 6,309 shares during the last quarter.
+Finally, Geneos Wealth Management Inc. acquired a new position in shares of ProShares UltraPro Short S&P 500 during the 3rd quarter valued at about $148,000.

 The Fund seeks daily investment results that correspond to triple the inverse of the daily performance of the Index.
 The Fund invests in derivatives that it believes should have similar daily return characteristics as triple the inverse of the daily performance of the Index.